material-components/material-components-web/docs/migrating-from-mdl.md

 ```

 Some packages serve as dependencies for others, so don’t be surprised if you end up with multiple packages in your
 `node_modules` folder!
-There are no runtime dependencies outside of MDC-Web, so the dependency tree should remain small.
+There are no runtime dependencies outside of MDC Web, so the dependency tree should remain small.

-If you want all of MDC-Web, you can pull in the meta package:
+If you want all of MDC Web, you can pull in the meta package:

 ```
 npm install --save material-components-web